TEPS: The Teacher Education Panel Study

 Way forward

-TEPS will apply for research funding from the Research Council of Norway (NFR) in 2025.
-In preparation of the application, a framework outlining the theoretical and conceptual foundations of the project is being developed.
-In addition, we are working to recruit more partners for the project.
-The next project phase (2025–2028) therefore aims to demonstrate the feasibility of TEPS through additional pilots across several teacher education institutions and to further develop the project.
+TEPS will continue to develop and operationalize the key constructs that will be included in TEPS.
+The next project phase (2026–2028) therefore aims to demonstrate the feasibility of TEPS through additional pilots across several teacher education institutions and to further develop the project.